This easy Instant Pot Hawaiian pulled pork recipe is amazing and perfect for any party served as sliders or on top of rice for a tasty family dinner.

 It’s that time of year again when families are looking for easy meal ideas that are delicious and don’t take a long time to prepare.
 Right??!!
 If you have kids at home and are busy getting them ready for Back to School this easy Instant Pot Hawaiian pulled pork recipe is perfect!
 It’s one of our favorite 101+ Instant Pot recipes. 😉 Sponsored post written by me on behalf of Smithfield® Prime Fresh Pork.
 The opinions and text are all mine.

-I’m always trying to create easy recipes that are great during the summertime, during outdoor parties, picnics, tailgates, and family dinners when school starts.
+I’m always trying to create easy recipes that are great during the summertime.
+Especially during outdoor parties, picnics, and family dinners when school starts.
 That’s where this Instant Pot Hawaiian pulled pork comes into play.

-- Something I can whip together and throw in my Instant Pot is ideal especially on days where I don’t have a lot of time to prep but I want something hearty that will keep our bellies full ’til bedtime.
+- Something I can whip together and throw in my Instant Pot is ideal especially on days where I don’t have a lot of time.
+But at the same time I want something hearty that will keep our bellies full.

 Why do I use my Instant Pot as often as I do?
-Well during the summertime I do NOT want to turn on my oven when it’s 90ish degrees outside and during the busy school year I am well……BUSY……so this method is perfect year round!
+Well during the summertime I do NOT want to turn on my oven when it’s 90ish degrees outside.
+During the busy school year it’s great too because we are BUSY!

 To start with all you need are a few items that can be found at your local Stokes Fresh Food Market including this Smithfield® PRIME Boneless Center Cut Pork Loin; it’s great for making pulled pork!